-A good floor plan can truly make the difference in your restaurant.
-In terms of restaurant management, it not only makes things easier on your staff, but looks appealing to customers and works well during all hours of business.
+A good restaurant layout can truly make a difference in your restaurant.
+In terms of restaurant management, it not only makes things easier on your staff but looks appealing to customers and works well during all hours of business.

 1. Identify your Clientele

-Before creating a floor plan, get to understand your target clientele.
-Who are you looking to cater toward?
-Do you serve breakfast, lunch and dinner?
+Before creating a restaurant floor layout, get to understand your target clientele.
+Whom are you looking to cater toward?
+Do you serve breakfast, lunch, and dinner?
 Maybe you’re just a breakfast/brunch place and your biggest business is on weekends.
 Maybe you’re a high-end dinner place with only a few tables.

 You can even get into location here.
 Are you in a bustling city, or are you out in the suburbs?
 Perhaps you’re rural and are a small place of operation.
 Maybe you’re a restaurant out on a popular rural resort?

 There are a lot of places like wineries or popular farms that have large-scale dining rooms.
-Once you identify exactly what your location would best serve, pick a floor plan accordingly.
-Many city operations have a high flow and turn over.
+Once you identify exactly what your location would best serve, pick a restaurant floor layout accordingly.
+Many city operations have a high flow and turnover.
 This means that you seat many more customers during business hours.

-Many resort’s tend to have hit or miss hours.
+Many resorts tend to have hit or miss hours.
 That means that your breakfast hours could be very high volume, with many people choosing your location as the go destination, while your restaurant sits empty at night!
-Unfortunately this is a tough situation to properly gauge, and all relates once again to knowing your demographic.
-The most successful restaurants are able to identify this market segment and adjust not only their business hours, but floor plan accordingly.

 2. Maximize Space and Revenue